 We will likely experience fluctuations in our quarterly operating results due to a number of factors, including the rate at which we make new investments, the level of our expenses, variations in and the timing of the recognition of realized and unrealized gains or losses, the degree to which we encounter competition in our markets and general economic conditions.
 These fluctuations may in certain cases be exaggerated as a result of our focus on realizing capital gains rather than current income from our investments.
-In addition, there can be no assurance that we will be able to locate or acquire investments that are of a similar nature to those currently in our portfolio.
 As a result of these factors, results for any period should not be relied upon as being indicative of performance in future periods.